 Schools of Hope is a proven model focused on achieving measurable gains in third-grade reading proficiency.
-Started in Dane County in 1995, the program effectively reduced the racial achievement gap from 21 percent to 2 percent within ten years.
-With the success in Dane County, the Schools of Hope model spread across the country and a number of United Ways have partnered with their local school districts and community partners to address similar concerns about third grade reading proficiency rates in their own regions.
+Started in Dane County in 1995, the program effectively reduced the racial achievement gap from 21 percent to two percent within 10 years.
+With the success in Dane County, the Schools of Hope model spread across the country, and a number of United Ways have partnered with their local school districts and community partners to address similar concerns about third-grade reading proficiency rates in their own regions.

 Encouraged by the positive results seen in other communities, United Way of Racine County volunteers and staff worked to implement Schools of Hope in Racine.
 The planning stage included community meetings, research about the importance of reading proficiency and other Schools of Hope programs across the country, the development of a program logic model, and the establishment of an outcomes measurement framework that will aid in the evaluation of the program.

 The following criteria were central to the strategic design of Schools of Hope Racine:

 - To make best use of community resources, both staff and volunteer, ensuring successful implementation of the SOH model.